raganwald/method-combinators/README.md

       #
 ```

-And now, whenever `showUserPreferences` is called, nothing happens unless `currentUser` is truthy.
+And now, whenever `showUserPreferences` is called, nothing happens unless `currentUser?.isValid()` is truthy.
 And you can reuse `mustBeLoggedIn` wherever you like.
 Since method decorators are based on function combinators, they compose very nicely, you can write:

 ```coffeescript